LLazzar/datascience-portfolio/jobnotes/skills.md

 - SQL and NoSQL databases (could do a project and host it live with free tiers offerings: https://gist.github.com/bmaupin/0ce79806467804fdbbf8761970511b8c)
 - BigData technologies like Hadoop, Spark (Pyspark), Mapreduce
+- Neutrino project, make only a notebook on feaure engineering, data flattenign preparation using panda's vectorization
+- A project in outlier detection (using MCD??)
+- Data scraping with dashboard for visualize job demand in barcelona